tyseer2335/forecast-ai/deliverables/D1/planning.md

 #### Q7: What are the roles & responsibilities on the team?
+Team will be really flexible on what they work on.
+When making a team I asked what their expertise/preference is.

+Here's the following most to least:
+- Yehyun: Backend, frontend, devOps, db, app dev
+- Tyseer: Frontend
+- Muaj: Backend, frontend, devOps, db, app dev
+- Edison: Backend, Db, Frontend, DevOps, App dev
+- Irene: Backend, frontend, devops, app dev
+- Jasjot: Frontend, Backend/db, app dev, dev ops.
+- Aditya: Backend/db, App dev, Devops, Front end

+Frontend developers will work on writing a react with tailwindCSS code.

+Irene: Frontend Developer
+- Irene will work on adding a left sidebar of chat history.
+- Irene helps with heatmap of text colouring with everyone.
+- This will involve react with tailwindCSS.

+Tyseer: Frontend Developer
+- Tyseer will work on visualizing user prompt, news articles, outline prompt.
+- Tyseer will also help with heatmap of text colouring with everyone.

+Edison: Frontend Developer
+- Edison will work on showing the newsfeed expansion that shows the full text of a news article.

+Jasjot: Frontend Developer
+- Jasjot will help with heatmap of text colouring.
+- Showing statistics, and metrics.

+Muaj: Backend Developer
+- Muaj will work on filtering/validating them using LLMs.

+Aditya: Backend Developer
+- Aditya will work on gathering news articles.

+Yehyun: Full-stack Dev, Infrastructure
+- I will work on managing the team and communicating with partners
+- I will be working back and forth on each feature of the frontend and backend.
+I would love to do a lot of heavy lifts.
+- Setting up the infrastructure will be my responsibility as well.

+*These specific components may change largely, but the general responsibility whether it’s frontend or backend will be generally followed.

 #### Q8: How will you work as a team?